MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 Use the Sales Process Holds Assignments window to remove process holds assigned to specific document IDs.
 Process holds are user-defined restrictions that control the processing of sales documents at different stages of the sales cycle.
 Removing a process hold will affect future transactions that use the document ID but won’t change holds on existing transactions.

-For information about setting up process holds, see *Setting up process holds* on page 22.
-For more information about removing a process hold from an individual document, see *Removing process holds from a document* on page 197*.
+For information about setting up process holds, see *Setting up process holds*.
+For more information about removing a process hold from an individual document, see *Removing process holds from a document**.

 #### To remove process holds assigned to a sales document ID